-On July 1, 2016, we completed its our acquisition of all of the membership interests of Caribbean Asset Holdings LLC ("CAH"), the holding company for the Innovative group of companies operating video services, Internet, wireless and landline services in the U.S. Virgin Islands, British Virgin Islands and St. Maarten ("Innovative"), from the National Rural Utilities Cooperative Finance Corporation ("CFC").
-We acquired the Innovative operations for a contractual purchase price of \$145.0 million, reduced by purchase price adjustments of \$5.3 million (the "Innovative Transaction").
-In connection with the transaction, we financed \$60.0 million of the purchase price with a loan from an affiliate of CFC, the Rural Telephone Finance Cooperative ("RTFC") on the terms and conditions of a Loan Agreement by and among RTFC, CAH and ATN VI Holdings, LLC, the parent entity of CAH and a wholly-owned subsidiary of the Company.
-We funded \$51.9 million of the purchase price in cash, subsequently paid \$22.5 million to fund Innovative's pension in the fourth quarter of 2016, and recorded \$5.3 million as restricted cash to satisfy Innovative's other postretirement benefit plans.
-Following the purchase, our current operations in the U.S. Virgin Islands under the "Choice" name will be combined with Innovative to deliver residential and business subscribers a full range of telecommunications and media services.
-On July 1, 2016, the Company began consolidating the results of Innovative within its financial statements in its International Telecom segment.
+On July 1, 2016, we completed an acquisition of all of the membership interests of Caribbean Asset Holdings LLC ("CAH"), the holding company for the group of companies operating video services, Internet, wireless and landline services in the U.S. Virgin Islands, British Virgin Islands and St. Maarten (collectively, "Viya"), from the National Rural Utilities Cooperative Finance Corporation ("CFC").
+In April 2017, the U.S. Virgin Islands operations and the our existing wireless operations rebranded their tradenames from "Innovative" and "Choice", respectively, to "Viya."
+We acquired the Viya operations for a contractual purchase price of \$145.0 million, reduced by purchase price adjustments of \$5.3 million (the "Viya Transaction").
+In connection with the transaction, we financed \$60.0 million of the purchase price with a loan from an affiliate of CFC, the Rural Telephone Finance Cooperative ("RTFC") on the terms and conditions of a Loan Agreement by and among RTFC, CAH and ATN VI Holdings, LLC, the parent entity of CAH and our wholly-owned subsidiary.
+We funded the remaining purchase price with (i) \$51.9 million in cash paid to CFC, (ii) \$22.5 million in additional cash paid directly to fund Viya's pension in the fourth quarter of 2016, and (iii) \$5.3 million recorded as restricted cash to satisfy Viya's other postretirement benefit plan liability.
+On July 1, 2016, we began consolidating the results of Viya within our financial statements in our International Telecom segment.
+Subsequent to the Viya Transaction, we sold the acquired businesses in St. Maarten and the British Virgin Islands, as further described in "Dispositions" below.

-The Innovative Transaction was accounted as a business combination in accordance with ASC 805.
-The consideration transferred of \$111.9 million, and used for the purchase price allocation differed from the contractual purchase price of \$145.0 million, due to certain GAAP purchase price adjustments including a reduction of \$5.3 million related to working capital adjustments and our agreeing to subsequently settle assumed pension and other postretirement benefit liabilities of \$27.8 million.
-As of December 31, 2016, we transferred consideration of \$111.9 million which was allocated to the assets acquired and liabilities assumed at their estimated fair values as of the date of the acquisition.
-The final purchase price represents a reduction of \$0.4 million from the preliminary purchase price.
-The decrease was due to settlement of working capital adjustments.
+The Viya Transaction was accounted as a business combination in accordance with ASC 805.
+The consideration transferred to CFC of \$111.9 million, and used for the purchase price allocation, differed from the contractual purchase price of \$145.0 million due to certain GAAP purchase price adjustments including a reduction of \$5.3 million related to working capital adjustments and our assuming pension and other postretirement benefit liabilities of \$27.8 million as discussed above.
+We transferred \$51.9 million in cash and \$60.0 million in loan proceeds to CFC for total consideration of \$111.9 million that was allocated to the assets acquired and liabilities assumed at their estimated fair values as of the date of the acquisition.